People

 Rachel Winograd, PhD, is fascinated by drugs and all the reasons and ways people use them.
 She’s most interested in how some people's drug use turns into problematic use or addiction, their experiences accessing care, and the beliefs, knowledge, policies, and practices of those working in clinical settings to provide substance use services to those who need them.
 Currently, her focus is on expanding access to medical treatment, harm reduction strategies, and person-centered approaches for evidence-based care for substance use disorders in Missouri.
 Rachel enjoys sunshine, eating cereal in the evening, and has recently discovered she likes puzzles.
 She’s outspoken and rarely takes no for an answer, except when dealing with her three young children, when sometimes she chooses to simply give up.

 Kanila is a student in UMSL's Clinical Psychology PhD program.
-She earned her BA in Psychology from Talladego College in 2017.
+She earned her BA in Psychology from Talladega College in 2017.
 In 2019, she earned her MA in Clinical Psychology and MS in Quantitative Psychology at Ball State University.
-There, her Master's thesis examined social cognitive predictors of substance use and sexual risk behavior among emerging adults.
+There, her Masters thesis examined social cognitive predictors of substance use and sexual risk behavior among emerging adults.
 Broadly, Kanila's interests include understanding behavioral and mental health disparities, predominantly among Black people.
 More specifically, she is interested in understanding the cultural mechanisms of substance use trajectories among Black people across the lifespan and culturally responsive interventions.
 Her thesis used qualitative data to build a model of cannabis use among Black adolescents through a social-ecological framework.
-Her current specialty proposes a framework of racialized drug socialization among Black people.
+Her specialty proposed a framework of racialized drug socialization among Black people.
+Her dissertation will use qualitative methods to identify themes for how Black primary caregivers educate their kids ages 11-17 about drugs and alcohol.
+The purpose of her study is to reveal intergenerational strategies used by Black caregivers at the intersection of race and drug socialization of Black youth.
+Her findings will help inform how Black caregivers can educate to their kids about drugs and alcohol and will result in the facilitation of a series of community discussions with Black caregivers in the St. Louis region.

 kc_picture.jpeg

-Kay Campbell, MS (3rd Year Clinical Psychology Graduate Student)
+Kay Campbell, MS, Drama Queen (4th Year Clinical Psychology Graduate Student)

 Kay is a student in UMSL’s Clinical Psychology PhD program.
 In 2020, she earned her BA in Psychology and BPS in Professional Studies at The University of Memphis.
 She then earned her MS in General Psychology at the University of Memphis in 2022.
 There, her Master’s thesis examined dyadic differences in the perception of stress-related reactions among treatment-seeking Black youth with high body weights.
 Broadly, Kay is interested in the intergenerational transmission of risk and resilience among racial/ethnic minorities with regard to behavioral health.
 Particularly, she seeks to understand resilience resources made available to racial/ethnic minorities, particularly Black and African Americans, and the way in which substance use and post-traumatic stress (PTS) may disproportionately impact this community.